A Guide to Location Tracking and Visualization with OwnTracks, Node.js, PostgreSQL, GeoServer, MapProxy, Nginx and OpenLayers

 Now I am not using Geoserver as endpoint to serve the tiles because I have a Mapproxy instance running which will take care of transforming tiles from internal or external ressources.

 MapProxy is an open source proxy for geospatial data.
 It caches, accelerates and transforms data from existing map services and serves any desktop or web GIS client.
-I have decided to go with the docker image kartoza/mapproxy because so far it's the only docker image of mapproxy which supports MULTI_MAPPROXY and I want to serve several services from MapProxy.
+I have decided create a own docker image mapproxy-docker which you can setup use in a portainer stack with:

 version: '3.9'